|Learn how to encourage responsible building and improve the quality of housing for all.|

 - Grant funding.
 A community might help a developer in obtaining a grant to pay for part of a project, or the two might jointly apply for a grant that would allow them to shape affordable housing in a particular way.

 - Infrastructure support.
-The community may agree to provide roads, water, electricity, or other services at its own expense as its contribution to an affordable housing development.
+The community may agree to provide roads, water, electricity, or other services at its own expense as a contribution to an affordable housing development.

 The Georgia Department of Transportation constructed the 830-foot-long, bright yellow 17th Street bridge in Atlanta specifically to connect Atlantic Station – a mixed-income, mixed-use, environmentally-friendly development – to downtown.

 - A speed-up of the permit process.
-Typically, development requires a large number of permits from the community – not only building permits, but ones relating to zoning, water, sewer, roads or driveways, electric lines, etc. Speeding up the process of obtaining these permits can save the developer a great deal of time and money.
+Typically, development requires a large number of permits from the community – not only building permits, but ones relating to zoning, water, sewer, roads or driveways, electric lines, etc. Speeding up the process of obtaining these permits can save the developer a great deal of time and some money as well.

 - Hand-holding.
 This term refers to the practice of a community guiding a developer through every step of the process necessary to get a project under way and built.
 It’s an extension of the incentive above, but may go as far, in a large city, as assigning an official to work directly with the developer throughout the life of the process, in order to make it as smooth as possible for both developer and community.